chonibe/coa-service/docs/features/collector-dashboard/README.md

 - Product URL assumes `/products/{product_id}` path; adjust if storefront differs.
 - Banking/subscription calls rely on same-origin fetch; cross-origin setups may need CORS allowances.
 - No pagination beyond latest 50 orders.
-- Google login requires email match to an existing Shopify customer email (orders.customer_email).
-If no match is found, user is redirected with error.
+- Legacy Google login (non-Shopify) still requires email match to an existing Shopify customer email (orders.customer_email).
+If no match is found, user is redirected with error or link flow.

 ## Future Improvements
 - Add pagination and filters (by artist/series/auth status).